 Canary Islands Flight and Travel Information

-Lanzarote, Gran Canaria and Tenerife are served by regular flights from most regional UK airports.
-Direct flights to La Palma operate each Monday from Gatwick and Manchester.
+Lanzarote, Fuerteventura, Gran Canaria and Tenerife are served by regular flights from most regional UK airports.
+There are also a few direct flights to La Palma.
+The remaining islands require an onward ferry connection or inter-island flight.

 We will quote you the latest available flight times when you make your booking and advise you of any schedule changes that may occur subsequently, but please be aware that such changes are outside our control, and only constitute as a "major change" under the terms of our booking conditions if the departure time of your outbound flight changes by 12 hours or more from the timings confirmed on your original confirmation invoice.

-Unless stated otherwise, check-in time for all flights is two hours prior to the confirmed departure time on your flight tickets, which you will receive approximately two weeks in advance of travel.
-The flight time from the UK to the Canary Islands is approximately four to four-and-a-half hours
+Unless stated otherwise, check-in time for all flights is two hours prior to the confirmed departure time on your flight itineraries, which you will receive approximately two weeks in advance of travel.
+The flight time from the UK to the Canary Islands is approximately four to four-and-a-half hours.

 Flights to Lanzarote

-Direct flights to Arrecife Airport operate from most UK airports, including Belfast, Birmingham, Bournemouth, Bristol, Cardiff, East Midlands, Edinburgh, Exeter, Glasgow, Leeds-Bradford, Liverpool, London Gatwick, London Luton, London Stansted, Manchester and Newcastle.
+Direct flights to Lanzarote Airport operate from most UK airports, including Belfast, Birmingham, Bournemouth, Bristol, Cardiff, East Midlands, Edinburgh, Exeter, Glasgow, Leeds-Bradford, Liverpool, London Gatwick, London Luton, London Stansted, Manchester and Newcastle.
 The widest choice of flights operates on Thursdays, with Sundays also offering a good choice of departure points.
-From Gatwick, flights operate up to five days a week, and there are also daily connections from Heathrow via Madrid with Iberia.
-Our prices are based on direct charter flights from London Gatwick on Thursdays; other flight options will attract supplements, typically in the region of £10 - 80.
+There are also daily connections from Heathrow via Madrid with Iberia.
+Our prices are based on direct midweek flights from London Gatwick; other flight options will attract supplements, typically in the region of £20 - 150.

 Travel to La Graciosa